ideacrew/enroll/README.md

 # Enroll

-Enroll is an open source health care exchange build on Ruby on Rails with a Mongo database managed by IdeaCrew, Inc.
+Enroll is an open source health care exchange build on Ruby on Rails with a Mongo database managed by [IdeaCrew, Inc](http://ideacrew.com) for the [DC Health Benefit Exchange](http://hbx.dc.gov/).

-## TODO
-* Two lines project description
-* Project setup instructions
-* Instructions to run the specs
-* Instructions to run the project
-* List of coding (or design) conventions for developers
-* Links to related projects